Grandstand

 Cost

 While tickets are sold directly through the USTA, they are very difficult to find and obtain, so the secondary market needs to be used.
-Courtside individual seats at Grandstand often are over $100.
-The more popular Grounds Admission Pass, which lets you sit in the higher bleacher seats, can be had for $60 – $85 during Days 1 – 4.
-From Friday – Day 5 thru Monday – Day 9, it’s hard to keep that price under three figures.
-My venture started by watching the secondary market for a Friday Third Round ticket, which remained consistently around $85.
+Courtside individual seats at Grandstand often now are $200 – $300.
+The more popular Grounds Admission Pass, which lets you sit in the upper deck, used to be had for $60 – $85 during Days 1 – 4, while Days 5 – 9 would go into triple figures.
+My first venture in 2019 started by watching the secondary market for a Friday Third Round ticket, which remained consistently around $85.
 When it became evident that there wouldn’t be rain a few days in advance, that ticket jumped to $110, then $135 and eventually $160.
-There’s a lot of value in that ticket during the middle rounds as you can watch plenty of matches from late morning through late evening, but it is quite expensive, especially when not purchased in advance.
-In 2022, that same jump in price occurred, but at almost a 50% higher point (starting at $130 when I purchased it a Grounds Pass and then getting to $240 the day before Friday’s matches).
-Getting here will cost you $30 to park (more if you have to cross a bridge) and while Mass Transit can be cheaper, it still may go into double digits if you need a regional train like myself.
-Daily programs cost $5 and tournament books are $20.
-2022 Concessions were the highest prices I’ve ever seen at a sporting event.
-A hot dog (sorry, an “All Beef Frankfurter”) cost $10, while Kettle Chips were $9.
-Nine Dollars!.
-Beer was around $15 and the famed Honey Deuce went for $25.
+There’s a lot of value in that ticket during the middle rounds as you can watch plenty of matches around the grounds from late morning through late evening.
+But it is quite expensive, especially when not purchased in advance.
+In 2023, there was no jump as tickets remained very high through the event as a Grounds Pass was going for $190 in advance and $240 on the day of.
+Getting here will cost you $40 to park (much more if you have to cross a bridge to reach NYC).
+Mass Transit can be cheaper, however my journey from Jersey meant $30 parking at Secaucus, $8.50 for NJ Transit and $10 for the LIRR.
+Daily programs cost $5 and tournament books are $25.
+Concessions were the highest prices I’ve ever seen at a sporting event, though I have to give the USTA a little credit because they actually dropped the prices of the following items by a few bucks from 2022 to 2023.
+A hot dog is $9, Kettle Chips go for $6.50, Beer is around $15 and the famed Honey Deuce went for $22.

 Fan Support

 The U.S. Open is very well-supported, as it should be since it is a major.
-When the Grandstand matches meet their pinnacle in the third and fourth rounds, Grounds Tickets get near sold out.
-Walking the campus gets more crowded as the day goes on and there are giant logjams when the day and night sessions coincide.
+When the non-Ashe Stadium matches reach their pinnacle in the third and fourth rounds, the place is full.
+Walking the campus gets crowded at the start of the day and there are giant logjams when the day and night sessions coincide.
 The event is popular in the city and of course with fans worldwide.
 As for the crowd in Grandstand, various factors dictate attendance.
 People do wander in and out during the match, but for the most part, many stay put to watch the entirety.
 For this match, it was a good crowd that I’d estimate topping out around 5,000.
 In three years of existence, the max crowd features an entire upper GA filled and lower seats about 80% taken.

 Fan Support Ranking: 6.5 out of 8